cltk/cltk/README.rst

-The ``NLP()`` class comes with a pre-configured processing pipeline for a number of languages (`see all here <https://cltkv1.readthedocs.io/en/latest/cltk.languages.html#module-cltk.languages.pipelines>`_).
+The ``NLP()`` class comes with a pre-configured pipeline for processing a number of languages (`see all Pipelines here <https://cltkv1.readthedocs.io/en/latest/cltk.languages.html#module-cltk.languages.pipelines>`_).
 For customizing the pipeline or calling particular functions individually, see the docs.

 Installation